 Any pay increase, whether reimbursable or local, must be approved by the district board of directors; appropriate action granting the increase must be taken in a regular board meeting.
-Following board approval, a Notice of Personnel Action, Form OCC-6B, and Terms of Employment, Form OCC-6A, outlining the new employment terms must be completed and submitted to the Commission via email.
+Following board approval, a Notice of Personnel Action, Form OCC-6B, for one-time pay increases, or Terms of Employment, Form OCC-6A, outlining the new employment terms, must be completed and submitted to the Commission via email.
 The original forms must be retained in the district's personnel files.